Distribution Management System

 Dynamic Voltage Regulation (DVR) provides capabilities for reducing peak demand and management of optimal feeder voltage limits.
 It is designed to operate automatically and adjust the voltage regulator set points and/or transformer tap positions to maintain a voltage profile that is within the objective limits without the need for complex programming by the utilities.
 The advance control algorithm is optimized based on multiple objective functions, such as minimum control (conservation), or minimum voltage (peak reduction).

 Fault Location Isolation and Service Restoration (FLISR)

 The Load Curtailment application provides the ability to reduce load in response to event triggers.
-The application monitors network conditions to determine the control actions to perform.
-Network conditions can be monitored by command sequences, calculated points, external entities via ICCP, or any other mechanism that can trigger a load shed event.
+The application monitors a set of database points to determine the control actions to perform.
+These database points can be set by command sequences, calculated points, external entities via ICCP, or any other mechanism that can trigger a load shed event.
 The Load Curtailment application reacts to each control set’s inputs by issuing controls to the appropriate breakers and switches or by issuing load shed commands to load control receivers via load management controllers.